pywc/FoodSurfers/README.md

 Authors: Paul Chung, Pulkit Girdhar, Harsh Garg, and Vibhu

 Food sharing platform based on Express, Passport, and PostgreSQL.
-Meet up with other people and have a nice meal!
+Meet up with other people worldwide and have a fantastic and engaging meal!

 ### Setup
 1. Install NodeJS and PostgreSQL.